-10.1 The recommendation for the adoption of this CTRS and the local discretions will contribute to the current and new draft Corporate Plan 2020 - 2024 through focussing on supporting the economy, prosperity and promoting people's independence.
+10.1 The recommendation for the adoption of this CTRS and the local discretions will contribute to the Council's Corporate Plan 2020 - 2024 "Making a Difference" through focussing on supporting the economy, prosperity and promoting people's independence.
 In doing so, it will also contribute to the well-being goals as set out in the Well-being of Future Generations Act.